astro-claire/process-fof/docs/index.rst

 Run the Code
 ------------
 You can now run the scripts in the `scripts` and `modules` directory!
+Coming soon: a guide to the various scripts/how to use!

 ..
 Contributing